 Slow Cooker Instructions

-This French onion pot roast works beautifully in the slow cooker.
-Add all ingredients and cook on HIGH for 5–6 hours or LOW for 7–8 hours, until the beef is fall-apart tender.
+This French Onion Pot Roast is just as easy in the slow cooker.
+Add all ingredients and cook on LOW for 7–8 hours or HIGH for 5–6 hours, until the beef is fork-tender and easily shreds apart.

 Dutch Oven Instructions

-This recipe and a Dutch oven are a perfect match.
-Follow the same stovetop steps as the Instant Pot version to sear the beef and build the onion gravy, then return the roast to the pot.
-Cover and cook in a 250°F oven for 6–8 hours, until deeply tender.
+For a classic low-and-slow approach, use a Dutch oven.
+Follow the same steps to sear the beef and build the onion gravy, then cover and cook in a 250°F oven for 6–8 hours, or until the roast is fall-apart tender.

 French Onion Pot Roast Recipe